PMSOCWRK - MSc Social Work

 • an appointed external examiner (with practice knowledge and experience).

-19.2 The quoracy of the PAP shall be:the Head of Social Work (or authorised deputy); the Senior Lecturer Professional Practice or Course Leader and an external examiner.
-The authorised deputy will be an Associate Dean of the Faculty.
-In circumstances where the Associate Dean is not a qualified social worker, there will be a requirement for the PAP to include two external examiners.
+19.2 The quoracy of the PAP shall be: the Head of Subject (or authorised deputy); the Senior Lecturer Professional Practice or Course Leader and an external examiner.
+In circumstances where the authorised deputy is not a qualified social worker, there will be a requirement for the PAP to include two external examiners.

 Modules required for interim awards

-Post Graduate Certificate in Applied Social Studies - Any combination of core and other modules drawn from across the Faculty to the value of 60 credits
+PG Cert Applied Social Studies - Any combination of modules totalling 60 credits

-Post Graduate Diploma in Applied Social Studies - Any combination of core and other modules drawn from across the Faculty to the value of 120 credits
+PG Dip Applied Social Studies - Any combination of modules totalling 120 credits

 Professional Statutory and Regulatory Body (PSRB) accreditations & exemptions